garethrepton/garethrepton.github.io/_posts/2020-11-10-The end of the using block in CSharp.md

 ## Intro
 C# 8 unfortunately seems to be branching away from the standard .Net Framework and its not (fully?) compatible with the full .Net Framework, instead you have to use DotNetCore to get the benefits of it.

-That being said One of my favourite new features is the automatic using block scoping.
+That being said one of my favourite new features is the automatic using block scoping.
 Anything that removes some of the verbosity of the nested curly braces is good as far as I'm concerned.

 ## Whats changed?
 Its actually fairly simple, lets take a disposable class called "Test" as an example: